entur/jwt-resource-server/jwt-server/README.md

  * antMatchers("/unprotected") matches only the exact `/unprotected` URL
  * mvcMatchers("/unprotected") matches `/unprotected` as well as `/unprotected/`, `/unprotected.html`, `/unprotected.xyz`

+Also note that if the JWT filter knows there is no permit-all (while `entur.authorization.enabled=true`), it will reject requests without JWT earlier in the chain.
 #### Actuator
 To expose [actuator endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html), add